livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 # Migrate Entries and Speakers from Firestore to Supabase

-- Test editing entries on live site
-- Remove banner
+## Optimization
-- build Orama indexes in Cloudflare R2 for all dictionaries (try dictionaries from phone and test load speeds)
+- try dictionaries from phone and test load speeds)
-  - run size check query on prod to get a few dictionaries
+- optimize searching for entries in the dictionary layout page (and error handling)

+## Clean-up
-- Use cached Orama indexes from Cloudflare R2 if it exists
+- build Orama indexes manually daily
 - continue to build new Orama indexes every hour after materialized view is updated

-## Clean-up
-- optimize searching for entries in the dictionary layout page (and error handling)
 - check how the view is if an audio file does not have a speaker
 - Delayed email letting everyone know editing is available again
 - migrate dictionaries and setup materialized view with entry counts